probe-rs/webpage/content/docs/knowledge-base/cmsis-packs.md

 Since the Packs are full of bloat we don't need, we have introduced a slimmed down format for target description.
 We chose YAML to represent the target as it is a well known format and allows comments.
-Every YAML file adresses an entire family of chips equivalent to the CMSIS-Packs.
+Every YAML file addresses an entire family of chips equivalent to the CMSIS-Packs.

 The yaml format follows the following structure: